Frimley Green: History

+Toponymy

+Frimley Green, as with many British villages bearing the word green, is named after a central village green.

 As part of Frimley

 Frimley was a chapelry of Ash which local nobles had established as a manor from 1277.
 Henry Elliot Malden in the Victoria County History (1911–12) believes Frimley manor may have been the land in Ash purchased by Bartholomew de Winton, Abbot of Chertsey Abbey in 1277, from a Sir Walter Raleigh (not his more famous explorer namesake).
 Henry VIII granted it to Sir John White of Aldershot.
 James Tichborne sold the remaining land, chiefly the manor house to Mr. Tekel(l) and by 1911 the land had virtually all been subdivided.

 Separation of identity and growth

 Frimley Green gained, from its mother area, Frimley, half of a formal identity in 1889, when its first church was built, replaced in 1912.
 This remains joined with Mytchett in providing a choice of services, offered by the Church of England.

-Catering to an expanded late 20th century population across the west of the district, in 1969 a Roman Catholic church was built just across the border in Frimley to the north and Frimley Park Hospital was built in 1974 in Frimley.
+Catering to an expanded late 20th century population across the west of the district, in 1969 a Roman Catholic church was built just across the border in Frimley to the north and Frimley Park Hospital was built in 1974.